Swayam-Nagavi/SCT_SD_1/README.md

     Error handling for invalid input

 🖥 How to Run
-1.Clone this repository:
+1. Clone this repository :
     git clone https://github.com/Swayam-Nagavi/SCT_SD_1.git

-2.Navigate to the project folder:
+3. Navigate to the project folder : cd SCT_SD_1
-    cd SCT_SD_1

-3. Run the program:
+4. Run the program :
     python temperature_converter.py